mukkino/itch-batch-downloader/README.md

 ### 1. Login to itch.io

-Open https://itch.io in your web browser and login to your account.
+Open https://itch.io in your web browser and log in to your account.

 The script requires your authenticated session cookies in order to access your library and download owned content.